6 steps to refinance your mortgage

-Sathi Roy, a licensed Loan Consultant at Better, gives an overview of the refinance process.
+Sathi Roy, a licensed Mortgage Expert at Better Mortgage, gives an overview of the refinance process.

 1. Go shopping

 The first step is to find the best loan and lender for your needs.
 Here are some things to consider as you explore your refinance options:

 - Type of refinance: rate-and-term or cash-out are the most common (here’s more info)

 - Type of loan: most lenders offer adjustable-rate or fixed-rate mortgages

 - Term: the length of your new mortgage

 - Rate: You can check today’s rates here and see how you much you might save with this refinance calculator.